Judge Grants Injunction, Clearing Texas Tech QB Brendan Sorsby to Play This Fall

 Texas Tech had a lot riding on Sorsby playing for the team this year.
 Sorsby wasn’t just another transfer quarterback last fall.
 He was a top target in the offseason transfer portal, one of the most expensive transfer acquisitions in the NIL era.

-Sorsby was reportedly being paid $5 million to play quarterback for Texas Tech this season, expected to lead them to contention for a national championship.
+Sorsby was reportedly being paid $5 million to play quarterback for Texas Tech this season and was expected to lead the college’s charge towards a national championship.